Treasure Island (1988 film): Live-action cast

-Background
+Production

-Treasure Island was a collaboration between director David Cherkassky, and cartoonist Radna Sakhaltuev.
+Treasure Island was a collaboration between director David Cherkassky and cartoonist Radna Sakhaltuev.
 Their previous collaborations included the films Adventures of Captain Wrongel and Doctor Aybolit.

 The film features musical interludes with live actors that explain, for example, the evils of drinking alcohol or smoking.
 These scenes were added to help meet the deadline for the cartoon and were filmed at night.
+The studio allowed about two years to complete two hours of film, and as the deadline neared the songs were recorded overnight.
+The live action appears mainly in the opening minutes of each part.

+Release

 The film was released in two parts.
-The first, Captain Flint's Map, aired in 1986; the second, Captain Flint's Treasure, aired in 1988.
+The first, Captain Flint's Map, aired in 1986; the second, Captain Flint's Treasure, aired in 1988; the two parts run 48 and 59 minutes.

+It was released in the United States as The Return to Treasure Island direct-to-video between 1989 and 1992.
+The live-action sequences were removed, leaving a cut 34 minutes shorter than the original.

-In 2012, Russian Parliament passed a law that prohibited exhibition of films to minors that included smoking or alcohol consumption, actions which the pirates do many times in the film.
+In 2012, the Russian Parliament passed a law that prohibited exhibition of films to minors that depicted smoking or alcohol consumption, actions which the pirates take many times in the film.
 A public outcry over this prohibition resulted in an exemption for "movies that have significant historical and cultural value", including Treasure Island.

-Home video
+Home media

-On 16 March 2006, a Russian DVD by Krupny Plan (Region 0) that contains the original Russian edit of the film with restored images and a Dolby Digital 5.1 sound mix (as well as with the original mono sound).
-This version contains no bonus material, no subtitles, and is Russian only.

-An export version of the Russian edit of the film by RUSCICO (Region 0) is available under the title Treasure Island.
-This version contains Russian (5.1 and 1.0), English, and French (5.1 with one voice voiceover translation) soundtracks as well as several subtitle languages (English, French, German, Italian, and Spanish).
-The picture was not restored for this edition.

-A United States direct-to-video cut from between 1989 and 1992 was published in the US under the title Return to Treasure Island on DVD (Region 1).
-It is 34 minutes shorter than the Soviet version, cutting all of the live-action sequences from the movie.
-The picture was not restored.
-However, the English audio has been remastered in 5.1.
-The edit does not contain any Russian audio.
-The VHS edition was distributed by Video Treasures.
+A restored Russian DVD was released by Krupny Plan on 16 March 2006, and an export edition with Russian, English and French soundtracks was issued by RUSCICO under the title Treasure Island.
+The American cut, Return to Treasure Island, was released on home video in 1992 with the live-action sequences removed.

+Reception

+The animation drew heavily on the cut-out style of Terry Gilliam's work for Monty Python's Flying Circus.
+Reviewing the film thirty years after its release, the culture magazine Kulturologia described it as a phenomenon that children watched with the same enthusiasm as their parents had, and noted that its live-action musical interludes had drawn a mixed response.

+Treasure Island won the Grand Prize for its first part at the All-Union Television Film Festival in Minsk in 1987, a prize for best full-length film at the All-Union Animation Film Festival in Kyiv in 1989, and first prize at an international television-film festival in Czechoslovakia.

 Legacy

-Treasure Island won the Grand Prize in Minsk, 1987, the Grand Prize in Kyiv, 1989, and the 1st Prize on International Cinema Festival of Television films in Czechoslovakia.

 In 2005, Ukrainian game development studio Action Forms made an official PC adventure game adaptation of Treasure Island.
 Director David Cherkassky, original voice cast members Yevhen Papernyi and Viktor Andriyenko, and original animators from the film participated in the development of the game.

 In August 2022, the character Dr. Livesey became the subject of an international internet meme, in which his confident gait whilst entering the Spyglass Inn, with Hawkins and Trelawney, is set to the phonk track "Why Not" by Ghostface Playa.

 DR LIVESEY ROM AND DEATH EDITION is a 2023 bullet hell shooter game created by Russian publisher Agafonoff Official Group that features characters and animations from the film.